-Indulge in a delicious and hearty meal with this Beef and Ale Guinness Pie.
-Tender chunks of beef are cooked in a rich ale sauce, then baked under a flaky puff pastry crust.
+Savour the flavours of a delicious and hearty Beef and Guinness Ale Pie.
+Tender chunks of beef are simmered in a rich ale sauce and baked beneath a flaky puff pastry crust.
 This savoury pie is sure to be a crowd-pleaser, perfect for a cosy night in or a comforting family dinner.
-Many thanks to AGA Demonstrator Naomi Hansell for sharing this lovely recipe with us.

 Serves 6